 The messiest part of dumping is connecting the 3" slinky hose to the exit port of the holding tanks.
 The valves usually leak a few drops and that can get on your hands when you remove the blank-off.
 I was able to construct a system that avoids this step.
 The dump hose stays connected all the time and stores in a PVC pipe that starts about 6 inches from the port and is long enough (about 3 feet) to hold 15 feet of slinky hose.
 To keep the hose from coming loose from the exit port flange I screwed it on through the side of the connector.

 To make this work, SMB had to make sure the exit port pointed toward the front of the van where there is space for the storage pipe.
 To do this the 3" valve for the black tank had to point towards the center of the van.
 This required a special Valterra valve that had a cable extension.
-I added the storage pipe after delivery.
+I added the storage pipe after delivery since this system probably does not meet RVIA specs.
 It extends to just behind the left front tire.

 I have added a short piece of pipe to the end of the slinky hose.
 This helps it stay in the dumping hole.
 I also always put a zip-tie on the black dump valve handle to keep kids or whatever from pulling it in the campground.

-Here is the dumping routine which takes about 10 minutes:
+Here is the dumping routine which takes under 10 minutes:

 Since the fresh water tank is larger than the gray holding tanks, we sometimes need to dump gray tanks at other than a dumping station.
 We exclusively use biodegradable soap in the van and so there is little environmental impact.
-Nevertheless campgrounds usually disallow this so we prefer to dump elsewhere along the highway or on a dirt road to cut down the dust.
+Nevertheless campgrounds usually disallow this so we prefer to dump elsewhere along the highway or on a dirt road (it decreases the dust for us an others!).
 It is hard to be discrete with the above procedure, so I have added an additional gray water dump valve which leads to a hose fitting and a length of hose that goes to the rear center of the van.
 I have a cable-operated valve routed to behind the driver seat inside the van.
 Now I can drive slow on a dirt road or pull off the side of the road and open the valve, all without leaving the van.
 When parked in someone's drive, with permission I can run the hose onto the grass and leave the valve open for the duration.